ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 change.
 When the PCE receives the PCRpt msg, it updates its own PCE LSP DB.
 After this, the PCC LSP-DB and PCE LSP-DB are in sync.

+## Make before Break (MBB)

+Due to variations in how different implementations interpret or handle MBB procedures—sometimes resulting in incorrect message processing or misinterpretation—the following section provides illustrative examples to clarify expected MBB behavior.

-## Successful MBB
+### Successful MBB

-The following is an example of performing MBB to switch a Tunnel from one path to another.
+Below is an example of performing MBB to switch a Tunnel from one path to another.
 The path encoded into the ERO object is represented as ERO={A} and ERO={B}.